scalastyle/scalastyle.github.com/sbt.markdown

 ### Overview

-This project is intended to provide Scala 2.10 / SBT 0.12.0 plugin support for Scalastyle.
+This project is intended to provide Scala 2.9.2 / SBT 0.12.2 plugin support for Scalastyle.
+There is also a version for 0.13.0-M1 / 2.10.

 ### Repository